 The two best tools for doing that would be wearing swim fins, which is pretty obvious and then a handplane, because it's just going to give you that little extra edge to get your speed going.
 This is especially true because you really do put almost all of your weight forward on your front hand.
 That's what is skimming the water when you catch the wave.
 The rest of your body is submerged or above it, but you're really planing off your hand.

 And surfing, it's still about finding the proper flex in the board and the proper flex in the fin.
 One of the most amazing things about bodysurfing is, you can use your whole body and torque your body and flex your body.
 It's a pretty amazing feeling when you're able to just like, stall it out and then flatten back out, and make yourself as rigid as possible to make a barrel or make a section.
 Surfer: I've got basic bodysurfing tips.
-You want to hear them?
+Do you want to hear them?